Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/plugins/blockvault-client-plugin.md

 ## Software Dependencies

 To build `blockvault_client_plugin` you need `libpq` version 10 or above and `libpqxx` version 6 or above.
-These dependencies are typically installed (alongside other dependencies) when you either [Install EOSIO](/docs/getting-started/install-dependencies.md) from prebuilt binaries or build from source.
-You may also opt to install these dependencies manually prior to installing or building EOSIO.
+These dependencies are typically installed (alongside other dependencies) when you either [Install Wire Sysio](/docs/getting-started/install-dependencies.md) from prebuilt binaries or build from source.
+You may also opt to install these dependencies manually prior to installing or building Wire Sysio Core software.

 For MacOS, you can simply use homebrew to install these dependencies: